liferay/liferay-docs/develop/tutorials/articles/110-portlets/20-lexicon/05-configuring-your-admin-apps-actions-menus.markdown

     }

-By default, if the portlet uses mvcPath, the global actions (such as configuration, export/import, maximized, etc) are displayed for the JSP indicated in the init param of the portlet `javax.portlet.init-param.view-template=/view.jsp`.
+By default, if the portlet uses `mvcPath`, the global actions (such as configuration, export/import, maximized, etc.) are displayed for the JSP indicated in the initialization parameter of the portlet `javax.portlet.init-param.view-template=/view.jsp`.
 The value indicates the JSP where the global actions should be displayed.

-However, if the portlet uses MVCCommand, the views for the global actions need to be indicated with the init-parameter `javax.portlet.init-param.mvc-command-names-default-views=/wiki_admin/view` and the value must contain the mvcRenderCommandName where the global actions should be displayed.
+However, if the portlet uses MVC Command, the views for the global actions must be indicated with the initialization parameter `javax.portlet.init-param.mvc-command-names-default-views=/wiki_admin/view` and the value must contain the `mvcRenderCommandName` where the global actions should be displayed.

-For portlets that can be added to a page, if the desired behavior is to always include the configuration options, the following init-parameter should be added to the portlet:
+For portlets that can be added to a page, if the desired behavior is to always include the configuration options, the following initialization parameter should be added to the portlet:

     javax.portlet.init-param.always-display-default-configuration-icons=true